ssbsukirat/medicine/Immune, inflammatory, rheumatological/Gout and Crystal Arthropathies.md

 	- Premenopausal rare but precocious gout in young women has been described caused by decreased urate clearance and renal insufficiency
 ## Diagnosis
 - Labs
-	- Confirm with needle aspiration as mimicry by
+	- Confirm with needle aspiration
+		- as mimicry by
 			- Acute septic arthritis
-		- Crystal associated a
+			- Crystal associated arthropathy
+			- Palindromic rheumatism
+			- Psoriatic arthritis
+		- Needle shaped MSU crystals typically in acute gout both intracellular and extracellular
+		- Bright negative bifringence on compressed polarised light
+		- Cloudy synovial fluid due to leucocytes (5000-75000)
+		- Large number of crystal means thick, pasty, chalky joint fluid or drainage
+		- Always stain and culture for septic arthritis as infection may coexist
+		- MSU maybe demonstrated in 1st MTP and knee between flares also
+	- Serum urate levels maybe low or normal at time of flares due to uricosuric property of IL-6 lowering it by